-- LIMITLESS: The action-thriller “Limitless” stars Philadelphia’s own leading man Bradley Cooper.
+- LIMITLESS: The action-thriller stars Philadelphia native, Bradley Cooper.
 The final scene of the film was shot with Cooper and Robert DeNiro in the heart of Philadelphia’s business district, Center City west.
 The corner of 21st and Market streets was transformed into 57th Street and Lexington Avenue in New York City for the climactic finale.

-- SILVER LININGS PLAYBOOK: “Silver Linings Playbook,” starring Philadelphia native Bradley Cooper, is a dramatic film based on a true story taking place in the western suburbs of Philadelphia.
-Feel the sense of community as parts of the city and both sides of the Delaware fill the screen.
+- SILVER LININGS PLAYBOOK: The dramatic film, starring Bradley Cooper, is based on a true story and takes place in the western suburbs of Philadelphia.
+Feel the sense of community as parts of the city and both sides of the Delaware River fill the screen.
 See Ridley Township, Upper Darby and a taste of the Philadelphia Eagles at Lincoln Financial Field in this award-winning romantic comedy.

-- PHILADELPHIA: “Philadelphia,” starring Academy Award-winners Tom Hanks and Denzel Washington, was directed by Academy Award-winner Jonathan Demme.
-It was shot in many locations throughout Philadelphia, notably City Hall.
+- PHILADELPHIA: Starring Academy Award-winners Tom Hanks and Denzel Washington, the movie was directed by Academy Award-winner Jonathan Demme and was filmed in many locations throughout Philadelphia, notably City Hall.

 - BABY MAMA: Philadelphia is home of many firsts — including the first female head writer of Saturday Night Live, Tina Fey.
 This comedic mastermind starred in “Baby Mama” with Amy Poehler.
 Head to Love Park, the University of Pennsylvania or Rittenhouse Square to follow in the footsteps of this hilarious duo.